 Living in California was beneficial for Garland's career, but it couldn't repair the Gumm marriage.
 Later in life, Garland stated: "As I recall, my parents were separating and getting back together all the time.
 It was very hard for me to understand those things and, of course, I remember clearly the fear I had of those separations."

-Sadly, like her parents, Judy wouldn't have a happy home life as an adult; she would have five marriages under her belt by the time she died at 47.
+Sadly, like her parents, Garland wouldn't have a happy home life as an adult; she would have five marriages under her belt by the time she died at 47.

 In Lancaster, Garland would tell neighbors she wanted to be a movie actress, singer and dancer when she grew up.
 It was an ambition that Ethel shared, though she didn't see the need to wait for Garland to grow up first.